 Best Mobile App Awards – This award finds and recognizes people that make apps great.
 It’s sponsored and starred by big brands like NBC, Yahoo!, CNET, and ABC.

 The bigger question is: why to apply for app awards?
 It’s simple.
 When you get awarded, you’ll build awareness & credibility for your application, and you’ll ultimately see an increase in the number of installs.
-Awareness is king for mobile app marketing purposes.
+Awareness is king for app promotion purposes.

 First, it’s free publicity – and who doesn’t like that?

 Second, if you get any awards, go back to your app description and website and update both accordingly.
 Street Cred and public recognition are very powerful strategies to go viral!

 Mobile app promotion, depending on a type of an app and its intended target audience, can be augmented by a sponsored contest.

 Find websites that sell complementary products to your application, whether its t-shirts, caps, mugs, subscriptions, vouchers, gift cards, and so on.
 Offer awards for your contest, for example, high quality t-shirts.
 The participants will need to download your application and complete specific tasks in order to qualify.
 Your options when it comes to running a contest/raffle are simply unlimited.
 For example, we’ve run multiple campaigns for our clients with custom apparel from ScreenPrintThis.

 Global spending on mobile ads is growing rapidly.
 In 2019, over $190 billion were spent on mobile ads worldwide, and the figure is expected to keep increasing for many years to come.
 The reason why mobile ads are experiencing such a massive boom is simple: people now spend most of their digital time on mobile devices.